 The card earns 3X points on travel and dining, which can add up fast depending on your monthly spending habits.

 Applications for the Chase Sapphire Reserve have skyrocketed, and some experts believe that Chase will eventually reduce the sign-up bonus.
 Banks are very unpredictable, so there really is no way to know how long this bonus will be offered.
 Be aware that this card can be difficult to get if you have applied for over five new cards in the last two years (see 5/24 rule).

-Barclaycard Arrival Plus: This card currently has a bonus of 50,000 points after spending $3000 within the first three months.
+Barclaycard Arrival Plus: This card currently has a bonus of 50,000 points after spending $3000 within the first 90 days.
 That’s worth $500 in free travel for any charge that is coded as travel!
 This is a great flexible point currency to have to pay for hotels that don’t have traditional reward point charts.

 The card earns 2X points on all spending, and the $89 annual fee is waived for the first year.